fougue/mayo/README.md

 </p>

 # What is Mayo
-Mayo is a basic 3D viewer inspired by FreeCad.
+Mayo is a 3D viewer and converter inspired by FreeCad

+# Overview
+* View and convert 3D files in different formats
+* Explore assembly trees and view properties
+* Cross platform: runs on Windows and Linux
+* Underlying toolkits: OpenCascade and Qt

-Current features are :
+# Current features
-* Multi-documents support, user can open many parts in the session
+* Support of multi-documents, user can open many files in the session
-* Support of STEP/IGES assemblies (colors and tree structure)
+* Support of STEP/IGES assemblies(product structure and colors)
-* Perspective/orthographic 3D view projection
+* Area and volume properties for meshes and shapes
+* Editable name of STEP/IGES entities
+* Editable 3D properties of the imported items, eg. material, color, display mode, ...
 * 3D clip planes with configurable capping
 * 3D view cube providing intuitive camera manipulation
+* Perspective/orthographic 3D view projection
 * Save image(snapshot) of the current 3D view
-* Editable name of STEP/IGES entities
-* Editable 3D properties of the imported items, eg. material, color, display mode, ...
-* Area and volume properties for meshes and shapes

 3D viewer operations :
 * Rotate : mouse left + move